zstoebs/site/content/notes/life/index.md

 </figure>
 <br>

 **tl;dr** How do I stay lean, build muscle, maintain my endurance, and also balance school, publish high-impact research, and play hard every weekend?
-These are my epiphanies that I hope will answer these questions and let the world understand these pieces of me... ideally maximizing tasteful pride and confidence and minimizing self-aggrandizing narcissism.
+These are my epiphanies that I hope will answer these questions and let the world understand these loves of mine... ideally maximizing tasteful pride and confidence and minimizing self-aggrandizing narcissism.

 # Life
 - I am very, very lucky.